-In focus groups from several large towns in Serbia in 2004, citizens expressed predominantly negative views (47 percent of participants) about NGOs because they viewed them as either politicized, failing to achieve results, or selfish and closed (Grodeland 2006).
-2 Comparing views about women's organisations expressed in nationally representative sample surveys in Serbia to those in other parts of Europe finds Serbian respondents slightly more likely to express confidence in women's organisations than in the South Eastern European countries of Slovenia, Romania, and Bulgaria, but less likely to express confidence than in Hungary, Spain, and Germany (World Values Survey 2005).
-Of respondents across 28 post-socialist countries polled in 2010, Serbs expressed the third lowest level of trust in NGOs - 20 percent, which is lower than all East European countries except Bulgaria (17 percent) (EBRD 2010).
-This slightly improved in 2014, with 28 percent of citizens in a different survey expressing confidence in civil society organisations (TASCO 2016, 35).
-Indicating distrust of those NGOs that receive international assistance, 41 percent of respondents believed NGOs were paid by the international community to propagate the interests of the foreign donors in Serbia (Gradjanske Iniciajative 2009, 36).
-Nationally representative sample surveys indicated that few respondents (15 percent) in 2009 viewed NGOs as having an impact on the lives of those in their community (Gradjanske Iniciajative 2009, 28-9).
+In focus groups from several large towns in Serbia in 2004, citizens expressed predominantly negative views (47% of participants) about NGOs because they viewed them as either politicised, failing to achieve results, or selfish and closed (Grødeland 2006).2 Comparing views about women's organisations expressed in nationally representative sample surveys in Serbia to those in other parts of Europe finds Serbian respondents slightly more likely to express confidence in women's organisations than in the South Eastern European countries of Slovenia, Romania, and Bulgaria, but less likely to express confidence than in Hungary, Spain, and Germany (World Values Survey 2005).
+Of respondents across 28 postsocialist countries polled in 2010, Serbians expressed the third lowest level of trust in NGOs - 20%, which is lower than all East European countries except Bulgaria (17%) (EBRD 2010).
+This slightly improved in 2014, with 28% of citizens in a different survey expressing confidence in civil society organisations (TASCO 2016, 35).
+Indicating distrust of those NGOs that receive international assistance, 41% of respondents believed NGOs were paid by the international community to propagate the interests of the foreign donors in Serbia (Građanske Iniciajative 2009, 36).
+Nationally representative sample surveys indicated that few respondents (15%) in 2009 viewed NGOs as having an impact on the lives of those in their community (Građanske Iniciajative 2009, 28-29).
 A 2015 survey found that citizens do not believe NGOs are active in the areas citizens perceive of highest importance (TASCO 2016, 35).

-Serbs' views were more favourable toward the potential impact of NGOs' work in the areas of gender equality (43 percent of respondents were positive) and combating domestic violence (57 percent were positive) than on many other issues, including promoting democratization (Gradjanske Iniciajative 2009, 31).
-In 2015, 22 % of citizens surveyed agreed that participation in an NGO can bring about change (CRTA 2015, 7).
+Serbian respondents were more favourable toward the potential impact of NGOs' work in the areas of gender equality (43% of respondents were positive) and combating domestic violence (57% were positive) than on many other issues, including promoting democratisation (Građanske Iniciajative 2009, 31).
+In 2015, 22% of citizens surveyed agreed that participation in an NGO could bring about change (CRTA 2015, 7).

-Levels of participation in civic activity is lower than levels of trust in civil society organisations.
-Since 2013, the percent of citizens who engaged in voluntary action in the past year has increased only 1 percent each year, with 6 percent reporting such action in 2015 (USAID 2015, 217).
-Grassroots protests, including strikes, sit-ins, and anti-development actions, since 2009 that are only loosely tied to NGOs point to widespread discontent with the broken promises of transition and resulting social problems (Kraft 2015, Morača 2016), Serb citizens' capacity to mobilize over socioeconomic marginalization, and scepticism of NGOs.
-A higher percentage-12 percent-of citizens in 2015 reported engagement in their local community (CRTA 2015, 7).
+Levels of participation in civic activity are lower than levels of trust in civil society organisations.
+Since 2013, the percent of citizens who engaged in voluntary action in the past year has increased only 1% each year, with 6% reporting such action in 2015 (USAID 2015, 217).
+Grass-roots protests, including strikes, sit-ins, and anti-development actions since 2009 that are only loosely tied to NGOs, point to widespread discontent with the broken promises of transition and resulting social problems (Kraft 2015; Morača 2016), Serbian citizens' capacity to mobilise over socio-economic marginalisation, and scepticism of NGOs.
+A higher percentage (12%) of citizens in 2015 reported engagement in their local community (CRTA 2015, 7).
 This provides support for Kostovicova and Bojicic-Dzelilovic's (2013, 9) assertion of the negative impact of external donors' practice of working with a narrow "slice of the civil society cake" that overlooks a variety of traditional grass-roots institutions.
-In sum, Western policies and actions in the 1990s considered to hurt Serbs, as well as their approaches to assistance after 2000 have contributed to Serbs' scepticism of Western-aided civil society organisations compared to citizens in other countries of Eastern Europe.
+In sum, Western policies and actions in the 1990s considered to hurt Serbs, as well as their approaches to assistance after 2000 have contributed to Serb scepticism towards Western-aided civil society organisations compared to citizens in other countries of Eastern Europe.